Time series anomaly detection with reconstruction-based state-space models

-For a dynamic system, the evolution of states can be modeled by a state-space model, where a state is typically assumed to be a compressed representation of an observation in lower dimension.
-Thus modeling such system includes mapping between observation and state, and transition within state space over time, i.e.,
+For a dynamic system, a hidden state is typically assumed to be a compressed representation of an observation in a lower dimension.
+Thus modeling such a system includes mapping between observations and hidden states, and transition within state space over time, i.e.,

 where $\Phi(.,.)$, $\Theta(.)$ are the state transition and measurement functions, and $\boldsymbol{w_t}, \boldsymbol{v_t}$ are the corresponding noises with zero mean at time $t$. $\boldsymbol{s_t}$ is the hidden state at time $t$, which is a compact representation of $\boldsymbol{x_t}$.
-When $\Phi(.,.)$, $\Theta(.)$ are linear mappings and $\boldsymbol{w_t}$, $\boldsymbol{v_t}$ follow Gaussian distributions, Model (\ref{equation:dynamics}) becomes the widely used Kalman filter \cite{Kalman1960}.
+When $\Phi(.,.)$, $\Theta(.)$ are linear mappings and $\boldsymbol{w_t}$, $\boldsymbol{v_t}$ follow Gaussian distributions, Model (\ref{equation:dynamics}) becomes the widely used Kalman filter ~\cite{Kalman1960}.

-\subsection{Bidirectional dynamic state-space model}
+\subsection{Bidirectional Dynamic State-Space Model}

-The overall architecture of the proposed model is illustrated in Figure \ref{fig:architecture}, and the anomaly detection pipeline consists of three phases.
-In the training phase, the model learns the mappings between observation space and state space by sequence encoder and decoder, and jointly learns forward and backward state transition functions by leveraging Bidirectional LSTM ($BiLSTM$) \cite{Graves2005}.
+The overall architecture of the proposed model is illustrated in Figure \ref{fig:architecture}, and the anomaly detection pipeline consists of three phases \footnote{Code available at https://github.com/DeepTSAD/BDM}.
+In the training phase, the model learns the mapping between the observation space and the state space by an LSTM-based encoder-decoder, and jointly learns forward and backward state transition functions by leveraging Bidirectional LSTM ($BiLSTM$) ~\cite{Graves2005}.
 Concretely, system dynamics is modeled as follows: